mgillwald/isr_matcher/README.md

 ### Example usage

 The following script demonstrates the basic usage of the tool.
+The script can be downloaded from [github](https://github.com/mgillwald/isr_matcher/tree/main/examples) along with the (simulated) test data.

 ```python
 from isr_matcher import matching, clear_cache